Vision and mission of the college

 Core Values Institute

 The Goshen College Core Values Institute (CVI) grows out of President James E. Brenneman's vision that every student, faculty, staff and board member be given an opportunity to discover his or her part in the unfolding creation that is the Goshen College story.

-The foundation for the Core Values Institute is inspired by Robert Benne's book Quality with Soul and Albert J. Meyer's book Realizing Our Intentions, each of whom believes a Christian college or university can maintain its historic connections to the church of its origins and remain generously welcoming of others from very different faith perspectives.
+The foundation for the Core Values Institute is inspired by Robert Benne's book Quality with Soul and Albert J. Meyer's book Realizing Our Intentions, both of which promote the belief that a Christian college or university can maintain its historic connections to the church of its origins and also remain generously welcoming of others from very different faith perspectives.

 These core values grow out of its 500-year old Mennonite Christian faith heritage.
 By sharing our varied stories with each other and in conversation with these five core values, everyone–from the study hall to the soccer field, from the boardroom to the break room–will become an integral member of the Goshen College family.

 The Core Values Institute offers programming and opportunities for intentional engagement in the following ways:

 Students–New Student Days orientation, co-curriculars, chapel, convocation, a "story-shaped" Goshen Core curriculum based on integrative learning outcomes.

 Staff–New employee orientation, human resource employee development series, Core Values Institute forums, and employee applications and performance appraisals.